 From design development to construction, to ongoing operations, Halton Waldorf School embraces our environmental leadership.
 Sustainability is not merely a program but a Waldorf education standard – a conscious and intentional approach to every step that we take.
 With our environmental history in mind, we look to our future.

 Sustainable Architecture and Construction

 HWS carefully selected our architect and building management firm for this project.
 Green Propeller Design of Milton, Ontario is our architect of choice, as many of their core values align with ours.
 Now, more than ever, it is time to use resources responsibly in the built environment.
 This means changing the way buildings are planned, designed, constructed and operated so that they incorporate sustainable design principles.

 Our lead architect on the project is LEED® AP with the Canada Green Building Council.
 These credentials demonstrate advanced knowledge in green building as well as expertise with the LEED rating system.

 We are proud of the design of our new school campus:

 Plan for one story building with use of lower level

-4 classrooms plus administrative area
+4 classrooms plus multi-purpose room and administrative area

 Small class sizes, low student-teacher ratios